Classic Motorcycle Build

 Late Ironheads

-1957 through early 1983 Sportsters have shouldered valve guides.
-An exception to this is mid 1983 to 1985 models, which were factory-installed with shoulderless guides.
+All 1957 through early 1983 Sportster models have shouldered valve guides.
+On mid-1983 to 1985 models, they were factory-installed with shoulderless guides.

 Installing shoulderless guides requires either a special tool or very precise measurements.